Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Evaluation

 \subsection{CNN Accelerator Resource Utilization}

-Table~\ref{table:resource} reports the sum of the resources (including FPGA flip-flops and LUTs) used by each of the designs.
-These values include the CLPs only, not any platform-specific memory controllers, etc. We note that the Multi-CLP implementations use more DSP slices than the Single-CLP implementations, even though their compute modules (i.e., the arithmetic used for the convolution's multiplications and additions) use the same number of DSPs.
-This is because each CLP includes logic for address calculation and loop indexing, adding about 6\% more DSP slices to the Multi-CLPs systems.
-Other increases are seen in the flip-flops and LUT counts; adding more CLPs requires additional logic beyond the DSPs and BRAMs.
-However, the DSP utilization limits the implementations significantly more than the flip-flops or LUTs.
+Tables~\ref{table:resource} and~\ref{table:resource-squeezenet} report the total resources (including FPGA flip-flops and LUTs) used by each of the designs, extracted after place-and-route.
+The counts include the CLPs only, not including platform-specific memory controllers or crossbars.
+Closely following our model validation results, we observe that, for the same FPGA target, a Multi-CLP implementation uses more DSP slices than the corresponding Single-CLP implementation.
+Although the compute modules (i.e., the arithmetic units used for the convolution's multiplications and additions) use the same number of DSP slices, a difference arises due to the logic for address calculation and loop indexing, adding approximately 6\% DSP slices to the Multi-CLPs designs.
+Similar increases are seen in the flip-flop and LUT counts; more CLPs require additional control logic beyond the DSP slices and BRAMs.
+However, ultimately, the DSP slices limit the implementations significantly more than the flip-flops or LUTs.
+For completeness, we use Vivado to produce post-place-and-route power estimates, which are reported in Watts for each design.